replicatedhq/pvmigrate/README.md

 | --pod-ready-timeout         | Integer |          | 60               | length of time to wait (in seconds) for validation pod(s) to go into Ready phase                   |
 | --delete-pv-timeout         | Integer |          | 300              | length of time to wait (in seconds) for backing PV to be removed when the temporary PVC is deleted |

+## Annotations

+`kurl.sh/pvcmigrate-destinationaccessmode` - Modifies the access mode of the PVC during migration.
+Valid options are - `[ReadWriteOnce, ReadWriteMany, ReadOnlyMany]`

 ## Process

 In order, it: